anitab-org/open-source-day/_pages/faq.md

 ### What are the communication tools for the day of the event - September 16th?

 All project reps, workshop speakers, and participants who register for OSD will be onboarded to our Slack channel beginning September 8th and September 16th.
 All projects and workshops will take place on separate Zoom rooms.
 So, make sure to sign up for the projects and workshops you are interested in so, we can relay the right Zoom rooms to you!

+### Will workshops or projects be recorded?

+No, none of the workshop sessions or project zoom rooms will be recorded.

 ### Who can I contact for additional questions?